AI use in award entries – research by The Independent Awards Standards Council

 “Generic responses, long sentences and a focus on definitions as opposed to what they actually did to meet the criteria.“

-“…also AI can (currently) make simple mistakes that the human should review.”
+“…Also, AI can (currently) make simple mistakes that the human should review.”

-Although there is disagreement on whether AI is a good or bad thing generally, or whether they should be marked down or not as a matter of principle, there is clear consensus on the fact that awards should be given to those who deserve them, and the quality of the entry and its evidence are key here.
+Although there is disagreement on whether AI is a good or bad thing generally, or whether AI-written entries should be marked down or not as a matter of principle, there is clear consensus on the fact that awards should be given to those who deserve them, and the quality of the entry and its evidence are key here.
 AI, used well, can help speed up the process, but at the end of the day, the submission has to do the entrant justice – whether the information is assembled, structured and presented by AI or human.
 In the words of one judge “Many entries were AI-generated, but I did not mark them down if they answered the question and had supporting evidence.”

 “If everyone used AI, I’m pretty certain that high quality entries would still stand out above the rest.”